ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### Can we predict the performance of a hub compared to its average attendance using hub data?

-Due to Covid time pressure we started with a single hub to examine the potential of this approach and the results have not been cross validated.
+Due to Covid time pressure we started with a single hub to examine the potential of this approach.
+Note that the results have not been cross validated.

-Using Hub data we implement a Hidden Markov Model to show that by utilizing observed hub activity can be used build a generalized method for forecasting hub performance.
+Using Hub data we implement a Hidden Markov Model to show that observed hub activity can be used build a generalized method for forecasting hub performance.

 ### 2.1 What is a Hidden Markov Model?
 A Hidden Markov Model uses Markov chains to try and make a prediction about the future based on the sequence of events we have observed in our data.